 LCP Comment We believe that the partial or full implantation of fiduciary management can play an important role in the effective management of a DB schemes' assets.
 It's clear from our 2018 surveys of the Irish DB fiduciary market that this is an option which is growing in popularity.
-Our experience of providing independent advice during the appointment process and in conducting formal fiduciary oversight reviews is that it improves Trustees management and understanding of the role of their fiduciary manager.
+Our experience of providing independent advice during the appointment process and in conducting formal fiduciary oversight reviews, improves Trustees management and understanding of their fiduciary manager.
 It also ensures the alignment of interests of the fiduciary manager and the scheme, and delivers transparency and potential cost savings for our clients.